shawn-dsilva/laravel-react-realtime-chat/README.md

 - Unread messages notification

 ### Done

+- Input box clears on submit
+- Chat component functionality refactored into using Redux
 - Add Laravel-Echo and Laravel-Websockets side auth logic for DMs
 - Add token in constructor to prevent repetition.
 - Rework message model to include channel ID